A Family of Artists

 Exit the Ventura 101 Freeway on Topanga Canyon Boulevard South (Highway 27) and go South 5.5 miles to Cheney Drive (only on the left).
 Turn left.
 (See directions from Cheney Dr. below.)

 From Cheney Drive:

 Go 0.7 mile to where Cheney ends at Callon Drive.
-Turn left and go East about o.1 mile to where Callon appears to end.
+Turn left and go East about 0.1 mile to where Callon appears to end.
 (If you are using a navigation program, at this point it might tell you that you have arrived.)
 Continue straight ahead on the smaller country road, Private Callon Drive, which is unmarked.
 Do not go left, downhill.
 After about 100' the road will bend to the right (south) and go uphill.
 Go uphill about 300' to 20310, the white house, on the right.
-You may park alongside the white wall below the house numbers or on the driveway paved with large terra-cotta stones.
+You may park alongside the white wall below the house numbers or on the driveway paved with large, flat stones.
 You will check in at the Casa Blanca (white house).
-Take the steps up to the top green door and ring the bell.
+Take the stairway on the left up to the top green door and ring the doorbell.